What happens when you apply load to a brushless AC alternator?

 When you apply load to an AC alternator, it will respond with a drop in the voltage at the terminals.
 Conversely removal of some load will result in an increase in voltage at the generator terminals.
-The magnitude of the drop depends on key factors such as the design of the alternator, its component parts, its excitation system and its AVR.
+The magnitude of the drop depends on key factors such as the design of the alternator, its component parts, its excitation system (for example, shunt, Aux Wound and PMG)and its AVR.

 When load is applied to the AC alternator, the increase in current causes a decrease in voltage in the main stator and generator terminals.
-The excitation system then reacts to try and return the voltage to the preset steady state.
+This drop in voltage is called "transient voltage dip" The excitation system then reacts to try and return the voltage to the pre-set steady state.

 Sensing the reduction in voltage via its connection to the alternator terminals, the AVR responds by increasing its excitation current to the exciter stator, which in turn increases the voltage at the generator terminals.

 Unlike applying load to a fixed speed engine, where you will normally hear the engine react, the alternator voltage dip is normally only visible using measuring equipment such as a multi meter or by reading from a generator control panel.

 In situations where the load applied is large, the voltage may drop significantly and the effect can be seen.
 Lighting connected to the load may flicker sensitive electronic equipment may turn off or fail.

 Here is a graph of the transient voltage dip on a large 1000kVA Stamford Alternator running at 50Hz.
 This is the locked rotor starting curve from the HCI634J, which has a PMG excitation system.